demaere-oiie/beltabol/doc/bottomup.md

 ## Built-in Datatypes and simple Expressions

-Beltabol currently has three built-in datatypes: integers, strings, and lists.
-All are totally ordered, and can either being treated in a basic fashion, operating upon each value as a whole, or (in an advanced fashion) can be further analyzed into parts: integers into bits, strings into strings of length 1, and lists into any datatype.
+Beltabol currently has four built-in datatypes: integers, strings, lists, and sets.
+All can be treated in a basic fashion, operating upon each value as a whole, or (in an advanced fashion) can be further analyzed into parts: integers into bits, strings into strings of length 1, and lists and sets into any datatype.

 Limitation: Beltabol does not have a tuple type, but as there is no type checking, lists can be used instead.